-(b) Prior to any cancellation or reduction, the District shall provide the opportunity
+(b) Prior to any cancellation or reduction, the District shall provide the opportunity for a hearing and give notice to the permittee at least 30 days before the date of the hearing.

 (c) The District shall also have the notice of the hearing published once a week for two consecutive weeks, at least 30 days before the date of the hearing, in a newspaper published in each county in which diversion of water from the source of supply was authorized or proposed to be made and in each county in which the water was authorized or proposed to be used, as shown by the records of the District.
 If in any such county no newspaper is published, then the notice may be published in a newspaper having general circulation in the county.